New Relationships and ADHD/ODD - Survival Story

 So.
 You found your soul mate.
 Everything is sunshine and roses.
 Your search is finally over.

-You are the single parent of an ADHD/ODD child.
+You are the single parent of a child with AD/HD, ODD.

 Over the last several months, or years, depending on how long you and your prospective mate have been dating, you have confided everything.
 Every suspension, every argument, every upset.